-A Nyoongar story about connection to country and family
+A Noongar story about connection to country and family

-You may also be interested in a Nyoongar glossary for local Aboriginal words that are used within this website.
+You may also be interested in a Noongar glossary for local Aboriginal words that are used within this website.

 Bookings are essential and fees apply.
-Program fee includes one copy of the 'Chunyart and the Cheeky Parrot' storybook.
-Further copies are available for purchase from Aspects of Kings Park.
+Copies of the 'Chunyart and the Cheeky Parrot' storybook are available for purchase from Aspects of Kings Park.